thriveweb/deking-new/content/pages/marketing.md

 title: Come See us at the Brisbane Home Show
 subtitle: Friday 26th - Sunday 28th February.
 Brisbane Convention & Exhibition Centre
 featuredImage: /images/uploads/home-show.jpg
-welcomeTitle: >-
-  With Summer just around the corner, now is the perfect time to get ready for the Sun, and Storms!
-Building a Deck and Patio Roof is quick and easy, and best of all won’t break the bank which is important in these uncertain times.
+welcomeTitle: Come see us at the show with your plans and we'll provide you a quick quote
 welcomeDescription: >-
-  It’s been an extremely crazy year and with Christmas less than 2 months away our books are nearly full.
-If you would like your new deck and or Patio Roof for the summer then please give us a call or send an email enquiry with some photos and a brief and we will get back to you with a budget.
+  Bring along your ideas and grand plan that you have envisioned and we'll get the process started for you by showing you the process, starting with what's possible through to the completed project.
+You'll be flipping burgers on your new deck in no time!
 welcomeImage: /images/uploads/c271487f-5009-4a7c-a902-11347b985d1b_1_201_a.jpeg
 welcomeButton:
   label: enquire
   link: contact
-whatWeDoTitle: How to get started
+whatWeDoTitle: How to get your Decking Project started
-whatWeDo:
+whatWeDo: []
-  - description: Give us a call or simply send us an email enquiry to get the ball rolling
-    icon: /images/uploads/red-telephone-icon.jpg
-    title: Make contact
-  - description: >-
-      1 of our trade professionals will meet with you at your home and run through your ideas and formulate a solution for you
-    icon: /images/uploads/red-tape-measure-icon.jpg
-    title: 'Onsite Measure & Design '
-  - description: >-
-      A detailed quote will be presented, changes can be made and when you are happy, simply approve and we will book in your new build
-    icon: /images/uploads/red-tick-icon.png
-    title: Quote Acceptance
-bannerTitle: 'Simply send us some photos, basic measurements, and we''ll provide you a quote'
+bannerTitle: 'Simply bring us some photos, basic measurements, and we''ll provide you a quote'
 bannerDescription: >-
-  Together, with responsibility, we can create the "indoor" and outdoor space you and your family needs at home during this challenging time.
+  Together, we can create the indoor and outdoor space you and your family needs to create beautiful memories.
 bannerImage: /images/uploads/c196923b-aec0-4d89-801c-0827b2d87d13.jpeg
 bannerButton:
   label: Enquire